JamesChevalier/Little-Corner/README.md

 Little Corner
 =============

 Little Corner is a website that is used to pull your entire web presence into one place.
-It runs on Ruby on Rails without a database, and is Heroku-ready.
+It runs on Ruby on Rails, doesn't use a database, and is Heroku-ready.
 You can see it in action at http://jameschevalier.us

 Compatible Services
 -------------------